-13 Level Learning Outcomes Upon completion of Level 4 / the Certificate of Higher Education, you will be able to: 2 Knowledge and understanding of the historical and scientific underpinnings of the discipline of Psychology and how these underpinnings change across the core curriculum topic areas.
-3 Describe a range of key concepts and theoretical approaches within criminology, with an appreciation of their social and historical development.
-6 Recognise and understand individual differences using psychological theory to answer real- world questions.
-18 Apply psychological knowledge ethically and safely to real-world problems.
-22 Display numerical reasoning skills, understanding and employing appropriate statistical methods.
+13 Level Learning Outcomes .5 Upon completion of Level 4 / the Certificate of Higher Education, you will be able to: 2 Knowledge and understanding of the historical and scientific underpinnings of the discipline of Psychology and how these underpinnings change across the core curriculum topic areas.
+3 Show knowledge of sociological perspectives and methods, and their application to contemporary social issues, pertaining to social identities and institutions and wider patterns of social change.
+6 Recognise and understand individual differences using psychological theory to answer realworld questions.
+18 Apply psychological knowledge ethically and safely to real-world problems 22 Display numerical reasoning skills, understanding and employing appropriate statistical methods.
 23 Be computer literate, displaying skills in the using software applications which are generic, and discipline based.
 24 Effectively retrieve, organise and evaluate primary and secondary sources of information found in library books and journal collections, and online.
 Upon completion of Level 5 / the Diploma of Higher Education, you will be able to: 4 Apply knowledge of cognitive psychology theory and how research can explain factors that influence the mind, brain, behaviour and experience, and of the complex interactions between these.
 8 Understand the biological psychology approach and how the role of brain functioning across multiple psychological domains aids the understanding of psychological phenomena.
 9 Appropriately use a range of qualitative methods and understand how to obtain and analyse evidence acquired and demonstrate understanding through practical work.

-10 evidence acquired and demonstrate understanding through practical work.
-12 Integrate ideas and findings across the multiple psychological and criminological perspectives, recognising the distinctive approaches to relevant issues.
+10 Appropriately use a range of quantitative methods and understand how to obtain and analyse evidence acquired and demonstrate understanding through practical work.
+12 Integrate ideas and findings across the multiple psychological and sociological perspectives, recognising the distinctive approaches to relevant issues.
 Leading to an appreciation of theory, research findings, and relevant ethical and socio-cultural issues.
 15 Analyse, present and evaluate quantitative and qualitative data and research findings 25 Recognise and understand the complexity of social interaction and behaviours required for effective teamwork and competent in evaluating your own strengths and weaknesses.
-Upon completion of 60 credits at Level 6 / the Bachelor's Degree, you will be able to: 11 Apply multiple perspectives to psychological issues, recognising that psychology involves a range of research methods, theories, evidence and applications in a way that fosters critical evaluation and reflection.
+Upon completion of 60 credits at Level 6 / the Bachelor's Degree, you will be able to:

+11 Apply multiple perspectives to psychological issues, recognising that psychology involves a range of research methods, theories, evidence and applications in a way that fosters critical evaluation and reflection.
 13 Identify and evaluate patterns in behaviour, psychological functioning and experience and evaluate their significance in light of various psychological perspectives.
-19 Review and critically evaluate psychological and criminological theory and empirical research using a range of techniques.
+19 Review and critically evaluate psychological and sociological theory and empirical research using a range of techniques.
 21 Communicate effectively in writing and orally using cogent arguments supported by relevant evidence and being sensitive to the needs and expectations of an audience.
 26 Show the capability to learn independently and pragmatically.
 Show responsibility for own learning and skill development; this will include effective personal planning, self-reflection and project management skills.